The Surface Water and Ocean Topography (SWOT) mission

 Sustainable development in the North

-Example: SWOT's high-valued data will assist decision makers in the development of new infrastructure in the North.
-One of the by-products of SWOT is the measurement of sea-ice thickness, which will facilitate maritime traffic in icy waters.
-Information provided to the government on water quality and quantity will support biodiversity and habitat assessments, as well as environmental prediction activities.
+Example: SWOT's high-valued data assists decision makers to better monitor the effects of climate change happening in the North.
+Information provided to the government on water quantity supports biodiversity and habitat assessments, as well as environmental prediction activities.